CLovesJava/TIL/README.md

 # Angry Chicken's Programming room
 ---
+## This is My first Git document
+- Git is too difficult...
+I sincerely respect all programmers.
+---
 ## Do you like watermelons?
 Yes, I love watermelons.
 My codes are composed of some watermelons.
 1. You know?
 I'm a korean rapper.